mvuorre/exampleRPackage/README.md

 exampleRPackage shows how R packages can be used to store and communicate scientific research products and metadata.
-Browse its [source code](https://github.com/mvuorre/exampleRPackage), or read this document for a tutorial walk-through on creating R packages.
+Browse its [source code](https://github.com/mvuorre/exampleRPackage), or read this document for a tutorial on creating R packages.

 # Introduction